-We have $\gamma = 1.13 \pm 0.08$ and $\gamma = 1.17 \pm 0.06$ for AI-ECON FX and TAIPEX on day 30 respectively consistent with each other.
-We also found that these exponents almost remain the same during the last 15 days.
-This result might have something to do with the fact that the growth of $\langle k \rangle$ also remains roughly the same rate from day 15 to the end of experiment.
 A power-law decay of p(k) with k suggests excessive presence of hubs in our network.
-In other words, the networks reconstructed from the transactions among traders in our markets are scale-free.
-Since the traders in our markets are not supposed to communicate with each other, it is hard to imagine that why the transactions among them could develop into such a scale-free structure.
+In other words, the networks reconstructed from the transactions among traders in our markets are hierarchical and scale-free.
+Since the traders in our markets are not supposed to communicate with each other, it is hard to imagine that why the transactions among them could develop into such a hierarchical structure.
 One explanation is that the aggressive traders transact many times in order to make profits from others.
 But why are the distributions of these aggressive traders (i.e., hubs in our networks) almost the same in both servers is not that clear?
-To further explain the observed phenomenon, we conduct a simulation to figure out whether the scale-free behavior in our cash-flow networks is due to the interactions among traders or due to the institutional design of our market.
+To further explain the observed phenomenon, we conduct a simple simulation to figure out whether the scale-free behavior in our cash-flow networks is due to the interactions among traders or due to the institutional design of our market.

-Fig. 3.
-The degree distribution of the cash-flow networks on day 15 (left) and day 30 (right) for AI-ECON FX (dot) and TAIPEX (square).
-On day 15, the p(k) in both servers could be well fitted by a power law decay with $\gamma \sim 1.18$.
+Fig. 3 The degree distribution of the cash-flow networks on day 15 (left) and day 30 (right) for AI-ECON FX (dot) and TAIPEX (square).
+On day 15, the p(k) in both servers could be well fitted by a power law decay with $\gamma \sim 1.18$ .
 While on day 30, the best fit is $\gamma = 1.13 \pm 0.08$ and $\gamma = 1.17 \pm 0.06$ for AI-ECON FX and TAIPEX respectively.

-3 Markets with Zero-Intelligence Traders
+3 Market Simulation with Zero-Intelligence Traders

 Inspired by the approach of agent-based modeling, in the first attempt, we model our simulation as a continuous double-auction (CDA) market with zero-intelligence traders (ZI traders).
 The ZI traders, by definition, are agent traders without any intelligence.
 In the markets, they will submit random bids and offers, therefore the resulting price never converges toward any specific level.
 We here adopt the definition by D. K. Gode and S. Sunder[11], which demonstrate that in a symmetrically structured market, by imposing a simple budget constraint (i.e., the ZI-C traders who must profit from the transaction), the allocative efficiency of these transactions could be raised close to 100%.
 Hence, the trader in our simulation is the ZI trader with a simple budget constraint.